A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Experimental Studies

+To test whether the proposed PEBGLS is a competitive TSP metaheuristic, in this section we compared the proposed PEBGLS-t with four parallel metaheuristics for the TSP.
+The first two are two parallel variants of GLS following the restart based framework.
+The last two are the parallel variants of two widely-used TSP metaheuristics.

-Recall in Section \ref{sec:related_works} that a lot of parallel trajectory-based metaheuristics use a restart based framework, in which each process restarts from the received elite solutions.
-To compare the restart based parallel framework with the proposed parallel framework, we conduct an experiment in which 3 different parallel GLS algorithms are executed on the Tianhe-2 supercomputer.
-The first algorithm is PEBGLS-t which applies the proposed parallel framework.
-We design the second parallel algorithm by applying the restart based parallel framework to GLS.
-It is called Parallel Restart GLS with torus topology (P-R-GLS-t).
-P-R-GLS-t follows a torus neighborhood topology and executes multiple GLS processes simultaneously.
-In each process of P-R-GLS-t, there is no elite solution $s_e$ which navigates the search direction and the penalizing utility $util$ is calculated by the original formula (\ref{eq:def_of_util}).
-Every $U$ iterations, each P-R-GLS-t process exchanges the historical best solution $s_{hb}$ with its neighbors and restarts from the best solution of the set $S_r \cup \{s_{hb}\}$.
-The third parallel algorithm we design combines the proposed framework and the restart based framework, which is called Parallel Restart EBGLS with torus topology (P-R-EBGLS-t).
-In P-R-EBGLS-t, a torus neighborhood topology is constructed and multiple EBGLS processes are executed simultaneously.
+The first comparison algorithm is called Parallel Restart GLS with torus topology (P-R-GLS-t).
+P-R-GLS-t follows a torus neighborhood topology and executes $K$ GLS processes simultaneously.
+Every $U$ iterations, each P-R-GLS-t process exchanges its historical best solution $s_{hb}$ with its neighbors.
+After that, the P-R-GLS-t process abandons its current solution and restarts from the best solution of the set $S_r \cup \{s_{hb}\}$, where $S_r$ is the set of received solutions.
+The second comparison algorithm combines the PEB framework with the restart based framework, which is called Parallel Restart Elite Biased GLS with torus topology (P-R-EBGLS-t).
 Every $U$ iterations, each P-R-EBGLS-t process exchanges $s_{hb}$ with its neighbors and restarts from the best solution of the set $S_r \cup \{s_{hb}\}$.
-Meanwhile, each P-R-EBGLS-t process selects the second best solution of $S_r \cup \{s_{hb}\}$ as the elite solution $s_e$.
-It uses the new formula (\ref{eq:modified_util}) to calculate $util$, so that the search direction can be attracted by $s_e$.
+Meanwhile, each P-R-EBGLS-t process selects the second best solution from the set $S_r \cup \{s_{hb}\}$ as the elite solution $s_e$.
+Similar to PEBGLS-t, P-R-EBGLS-t uses the new formula (\ref{eq:modified_util}) to calculate $util$, so that the search direction is attracted by $s_e$.

-The experiment settings are the same as the settings in Section \ref{sec:epm_coorperation}, in which the run number of each algorithm is 50 and the process number of each run is 48.
-For PEBGLS-t, $U\in\{1,500,1000\}$.
-For P-R-GLS-t and P-R-EBGLS-t, $U\in\{500,1000\}$ because when $U=1$ the search processes will restart too frequently.
-Fig. \ref{fig:excess_U_2} shows the best excesses got by each algorithm.

-From Fig. \ref{fig:excess_U_2} we can see that, PEBGLS-t gets the smallest excess data on rl5915 and pla7397.
-On rl11849, P-R-GLS-t and P-R-EBGLS-t both get smaller excess data compared to PEBGLS-t.
-To further compare the results, we conduct the Mann-Whitney U-test on the best result of each algorithm on each instance, as shown in Table \ref{tbl:cmprsn_rslt4}.
-Based on Table \ref{tbl:cmprsn_rslt4}, the Mann-Whitney U-test concludes that PEBGLS-t out-performs the other 2 algorithms on rl5915 and pla7397 with a 5\% significance level.
-The Mann-Whitney U-test also conclude that the other 2 restart based algorithms both perform better than PEBGLS-t on rl11849.
-Based on these conclusions, we state that in some cases our proposed parallel framework can achieve better performance than the restart based framework.
-Our parallel framework is an effective framework which is comparable to some widely-used parallel frameworks.